Power Grid Corporation of India Ltd gains for third straight session

-Meanwhile, Nifty Auto index of which Power Grid Corporation of India Ltd is a constituent, has gained around 7.03% in last one month and is currently quoting at 21900.6, down 0.52% on the day.
-The volume in the stock stood at 156.52 lakh shares today, compared to the daily average of 81.91 lakh shares in last one month.
+Meanwhile, Nifty Auto index of which Power Grid Corporation of India Ltd is a constituent, has gained around 1.63% in last one month and is currently quoting at 22268.75, up 2.17% on the day.
+The volume in the stock stood at 74.62 lakh shares today, compared to the daily average of 107.51 lakh shares in last one month.

 Powered by Capital Market - Live News